CP-Unibo/sunny-cp/README.md

 ```
 curl -F "-P=gecode" -F "mzn=@<MZN>" http://localhost:<PORT>/process
 ```
-To see the options supported by sunny-cp please run the following command.
+To see the options supported by SUNNY-CP please run the following command.
 ```
 curl -F "--help=" http://localhost:<PORT>/process
 ```
-To select sunny-cp flags (like `--help` above) it is possible to add the string "flag=".
+To select SUNNY-CP flags (like `--help` above) it is possible to add the string "flag=".
 For example, the option `--mzn` is set with -F "--mzn=".

-Note that the post requests will return the output generated by sunny-cp at the end of its execution.
+Note that the post requests will return the output generated by SUNNY-CP at the end of its execution.
 In case partial solutions are need, sunny should be accessed from the command line as explained above.
-Moreover, canceling the HTTP request will not automatically kill the execution of sunny-cp that will instead continue to execute the solver until a solution is found or the timeout has been reached.
+Moreover, canceling the HTTP request will not automatically kill the execution of SUNNY-CP that will instead continue to execute the solver until a solution is found or the timeout has been reached.

 To understand what are the solvers installed you can use the following get request.